 Early Christmas present for green bonds enthusiasts!
-2-month public consultation: Feedback by February 18th, Official release in March 2018
+2-month public consultation: Feedback by February 18th, Official release in late 2018

 What's it all about?